+8.1.5 Minimum requirement for UE turning off the transmitter

+The transmitter power of the UE in the monitored cell shall be turned off within 40ms after expiry of T310 timer as specified in [2].

 8.1.6 Minimum requirement for L1 indication

 When the downlink radio link quality on all the configured RLM-RS resources is worse than Qout, Layer 1 of the UE shall send an out-of-sync indication for the cell to the higher layers.
 A Layer 3 filter shall be applied to the out-of-sync indications as specified in TS 38.331 [2].